xxxnell/how-do-vits-work/README.md

 ## Caution: Investigate Loss Landscapes and Hessians With l2 Regularization on Augmented Datasets

 Two common mistakes ⚠️ are investigating loss landscapes and Hessians (1) *'without considering l2 regularization'* on (2) *'clean datasets'*.
 However, note that NNs are optimized with l2 regularization on augmented datasets.
 Therefore, it is appropriate to visualize *'NLL + l2'* on *'augmented datasets'*.
-Measuring criteria without l2 on clean dataset would give incorrect (even opposite) results.
+Measuring criteria without l2 on clean datasets would give incorrect (even opposite) results.